CascadeEnergy/backbone-gcm/README.md

 ### [Tests](id:tests)

-Tests are in the `test/` directory, they are written with mocha, and run via `testrunner.html`
+Tests are in the `test/` directory, they are written with mocha, and run via `testrunner.html`.
+To get the dependencies for testing, you must have bower installed: `npm install -g bower`.

     $ git clone git@github.com:CascadeEnergy/backbone-gcm.git
     $ cd backbone-gcm/
     $ npm install
-    $ bower install
+    $ grunt shell:bower-dev
     $ node ./util/web-server.js

+`grunt shell:bower-dev` is my very hacky way of installing the bower dev dependencies.
 Open your browser to <http://localhost:8000/testrunner.html>

 **OR**